 Enable and use Activity Logging

-This topic covers how you can set Microsoft Dynamics 365 to audit a broad range of data processing activities and use the Office 365 Security and Compliance Center to review the data in activity reports.
+This topic covers how you can set Customer Engagement (on-premises) to audit a broad range of data processing activities and use the Office 365 Security and Compliance Center to review the data in activity reports.

 - An Office 365 Enterprise E3 or E5 subscription is required to do Activity Logging.